 Pancoast Tumor Diagnosis

 When a physician is working on a Pancoast tumor diagnosis, he or she will usually request several different tests.
-The process typically begins with one or more imaging scans, which can reveal whether or not there is a growth in the top of the lung (pulmonary apex), where Pancoast tumors originate.
+The process typically begins with one or more imaging scans, which can reveal whether or not there is a growth of a lung nodule into the top of the chest wall or vertebrae (superior sulcus of the pleural cavity), where Pancoast tumors usually invade.

 Tests to diagnose a Pancoast tumor